Ph.D. from University of Chicago, 2009

 Publications and Preprints

-- "Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators," joint with Petra Schwer and Anne Thomas, preprint available online at arXiv:1504.07076, 2015.
+- "Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators," joint with Petra Schwer and Anne Thomas, to appear in Memoirs of the AMS, preprint available online at arXiv:1504.07076, 2015.

 - "Equivariant quantum cohomology of the Grassmannian via the rim hook rule," joint with Anna Bertiger and Kaisa Taipale, preprint available online at arXiv:1403.6218, 2014.